 It’s a simple premise: Red (Cage) and Mandy (Andrea Riseborough) are in love.
 They live in a secluded cabin in the woods in blissful harmony, until their tender idyll is destroyed by a manic sect who brutally murder the eponymous lover.
 And naturally, Red being heartbroken and Cage being Cage, he seeks revenge and things kick off in a spectacular fashion.

-Originally published on Vague Visages
+Read the full review on Vague Visages